Be the future of compassion

-Applicants with between 40-96 UCAS points would not usually be accepted onto the course.
+Applicants with below 80 UCAS points would not usually be accepted onto the course.
 However, there may be times when other equivalent qualifications may be considered and extensive relevant work experience may be considered, such applications are assessed individually and will be required to undertake a short written academic assessment.

 Students with a military background may use this experience as part of their application demonstrating how they have developed the appropriate level of academic ability while serving in the military.
 You will be asked to complete an assessment exercise and submit this with your application to Sheffield Hallam University.